-Carrie Musick Cottriall is a highly regarded executive with nearly 25 years of nonprofit experience.
+Carrie Musick Cottriall is a highly regarded executive with more than 20 years of nonprofit experience.
 She is skilled in administration, organizational development, board relations, fundraising and marketing.
 She previously served as deputy director at the Timken Museum of Art in Balboa Park where she managed the museum’s administration, operations, human resources, marketing, visitor experience and technological activities.
 Prior to that, she served as the executive director of Project Wildlife, one of the largest nonprofit wildlife rehabilitation organizations in the United States.
 Cottriall earned her bachelor of arts degree from the University of California, San Diego.
 She has been with the San Diego Children’s Choir since 2015.

 Ruthie Millard has a bachelor's degree in music education from Western Washington University (Dr. Leslie Guelker-Cone) and a master of music in choral conducting from the University of Oregon (Dr. Sharon Paul).
 Millgard started out in children's choirs as a girl, singing in the Boise Opera Children's Chorus and the Seattle Girl's Choir.
 After completing her undergraduate degree, she taught music to 6–12th graders in Queens, New York where she developed and implemented a comprehensive music program at a new public school.
 During her undergraduate and graduate training, Millgard performed with choirs in regional and national American Choral Director's Association (ACDA) conventions and in various venues across Europe.
 The chamber ensemble she sang at the University of Oregon won first place in the Fleischmann International Trophy Competition in 2013 in Cork, Ireland, competing against professional choirs from around the globe.
 More recently, Millgard conducted various district honor's choirs at the middle and elementary school levels.
 Graduate conducting coaching includes Oregon Bach Festival Artistic Director Matthew Halls, Matthew Oltman of Chanticleer and founding member of the Kings Singers, Simon Carrington.
 Millgard has been a teacher/conductor with the San Diego Children’s Choir since 2014.